zhaojj2209/tp/docs/UserGuide.md

 Format: (when on the [Income tab](#222-incomes-tab)) `edit INDEX [t/TITLE] [a/AMOUNT] [d/DATE] [c/CATEGORY...]`

 * `INDEX` allows you to choose which income to edit by specifying its position in the currently displayed incomes list.
 * `TITLE`, `AMOUNT`, `DATE` and `CATEGORY` allow you to specify the updated income information.
   None of them are mandatory, but at least one must be specified.
+  If any `CATEGORY` is specified, it will replace all of the income's existing categories.
   For parameters that have been omitted, the value will remain unchanged.

 > :bulb: &nbsp; To remove all categories from an income, simply use `c/` with no category name following it.